hwipl/blog/drafts/tc-bpf_from_c/README.md

 requires communication with the kernel over the netlink routing socket.

 This time the netlink message consists of a header and an embedded TC message with a kind and an options attribute.
-The options attribute contains a bpf file descriptor attribute, a bpf name attribute, and a bpf flags attribute.
+The options attribute contains a BPF file descriptor attribute, a BPF name attribute, and a BPF flags attribute.

 ```
 +---------------------------------------------------+